ryantarry/CoffeeDropAPIChallenge/README.md

   	"Lungo":30
   }

-  and returns the amount in pounds and pence that the client will recieve in cashback according to the following rules:
+  and returns the amount in pounds and pence that the client will receive in cashback according to the following rules:

   The first 50 capsules: [Ristretto = 2p, Espresso = 4p, Lungo = 6p]